28-Year-Old Pitcher – Philadelphia Phillies

 Jeff Manship Contract Information:

-Agreed to a minor league contract with the Rockies in November of 2012.
+Signed a minor league contract with the Phillies in December 2013.

 To instantly reveal our fantasy analysis of every player – including Jeff Manship – simply subscribe now.

 |AccuScore ROS Projections||MAJ||Subscribe now to see the 2013 Rest Of Season AccuScore projections for Jeff Manship|

 |Career (View All)||MAJ||52||10||0||116.3||144||83||17||74||44||3||7||0||–||–||6.42||1.62|

 2013 Stat Review for Jeff Manship As compared to the top 200 starting pitchers in 2012 (min 40 in)

 A collection of stats that measure different skills.